awslabs/fhir-works-on-aws-deployment/README.md

 If you intend to do a multi-tenant deployment read the [Using Multi-Tenancy](./USING_MULTI_TENANCY.md) documentation first.

+If you intend to use FHIR Subscriptions read the [Using Subscriptions](./USING_SUBSCRIPTIONS.md) documentation first.

 ### Post installation

 After your installation of FHIR Works on AWS you will need to update your OAuth2 authorization server to set the FHIR Works API Gateway endpoint as the audience of the access token.